Tested: X570 Motherboards Can Overjuice Ryzen, But Rarely Do

 The third slide measures performance with the Taichi motherboard, but this time we swapped out the stock cooler for an 280mm Corsair H115i AIO watercooler.
 This cooler gives the processor more thermal headroom, and you'll see the results of AMD's innovative Precision Boost 2 and PBO algorithms in the next series of tests.

-The overarching conclusion from this first look is that ASRock's X570 Taichi reported vastly incorrect power information to the processor, thus allowing it to draw more power than the X570 Godlike, which actually over-reported its power use.
+The overarching conclusion from this first look is that ASRock's reviewer BIOS for the X570 Taichi vastly under-reported power information to the processor, thus allowing it to draw more power than the X570 Godlike, which actually over-reported its power use.
 As you'll see below, that equates to more voltage, heat, and performance from ASRock.

 Given that all of the cores can run at different voltages at the same time, we plotted the maximum value recorded across the cores for each measurement to simplify the charts.
 We used the same approach for clock speed and use a non-zero axis for more granularity.
 When the processor is under load, most of the voltage and frequency values remain consistent among the cores.

 The first three charts above outline the voltage applied to the Ryzen 9 3900X with the reviewer firmware.
-Luckily, the voltage scale is fixed, so these values are accurate regardless of any adjustments to the full scale current.
+Luckily, the voltage scale is fixed, so these measurements are accurate regardless of any adjustments to the full scale current value that's at the heart of the issue.
 The first slide shows that the X570 Taichi, at stock settings, applies 1.3V to the processor while it's under load, while the X570 Godlike feeds the chip ~1.25V.
-That isn't much of a variation despite the ~20W delta in the cumulative measurements shown above, but there are obviously a lot of variations between how the motherboards handle power.
+That isn't much of a variation despite the ~20W delta in the cumulative measurements shown above, but there are obviously a lot of variations between how the respective motherboards handle power.

 You'll notice that the preset PBO settings (PBO Enabled) result in lower voltage and clocks frequencies with the Taichi.
 However, when we adjust the PBO Scalar setting with our 'PBO Recommended' alterations, voltages rise along with clock speeds.
 In contrast, the MSI X570 Godlike operates to our expectations, with more performance coming as a result of the overclocked settings.